pnp/blog/content/microsoft-365-pnp-weekly/episode-211/index.md

 ---
 title: "Microsoft 365 PnP Weekly - Episode 211"
-summary: "Belgium-based consultant - Elio Struyf (Struyf Consulting) joins Microsoft’s Vesa Juvonen and Waldek Mastykarz to discuss on dev tool development, work in Google world, opportunities for Partners in Microsoft 365.
-No articles this episode."
+summary: "Belgium-based consultant - Elio Struyf (Struyf Consulting) joins Microsoft’s Vesa Juvonen and Waldek Mastykarz to discuss dev tool development, work in Google world, opportunities for Partners in Microsoft 365 and more.
+No articles in this episode."
 date: 2023-05-22T02:00:01-00:00
 author: "Vesa Juvonen"
 githubname: VesaJuvonen